TDD in .NET: Refactoring Safely

 How to Decide What to Refactor First

-Not sure where to start?
-Focus your refactoring efforts where they’ll have the biggest impact:
+In TDD, refactoring opportunities emerge naturally from your test suite.
+Focus your refactoring efforts where they'll have the biggest impact:

 What Refactoring Really Means (and Why It’s Hard)